HuddleEng/PhantomFlow/README.md

 Mac OSX users should be aware that PhantomJS doesn't load the FontAwesome glyths used in the test suite, I don't understand why.
 I fixed this locally by downloading FontAwesome and double clicking on the .otf file to install the font.

+There are two example test suites, these suites will be executed in parallel, the command line output is a bit muddled as a result.

 The D3.js visualisation opens with a combined view which merges the test decision trees.
 Click on a branch label or use the dropdown to show a specific test.
 Hover over the nodes to see the PhantomCSS screenshots.
 If there is a visual test failure the node will glow red, hover and click the node to show the original, latest and generated diff screenshots.

 ### Test Example

-To try out the demo for yourself run from the command line. `node test/test.js`

-After the first test-run, run this to see the visualisation `node test/test.js report`

-There are two example test suites, these suites will be executed in parallel, the command line output is a bit muddled as a result.

 The [demo](http://github.com/Huddle/PhantomFlow/tree/master/test/flows/coffeemachine.test.js) describes a fictional Coffee machine application.